In-person: Leonardo Royal Hotel Tower Bridge, London

 The organizers have arranged for discounted rates at nearby hotels located a short distance away from the venue.
 Click here to view the hotels and rates.

-Click on the button below to book your in-person ticket.
+Click on the button below to book your ticket.

 Please note all prices are subject to 20% VAT.
 The price shown below is exclusive of VAT.